CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <span class="beta-indicator">BETA</span>

-For the latest news on App Components, as well as opportunity to engage with other developers in the community, feel free to visit our [App Components forum](https://forum.asana.com/c/api/app-components-beta/150).
+For the latest news on app components, as well as opportunity to engage with other developers in the community, feel free to visit our [app components forum](https://forum.asana.com/c/api/app-components-beta/150).

 </section>